 On June 26, 2015, the U.S. Supreme Court’s historic decision in the Obergefell v.
 Hodges case swept away all of the legal prohibitions against same-sex marriage in the United States.
 Prior to that ruling, many same-sex spouses had difficulty obtaining a divorce in some states.
 For example, before Obergefell, married same-sex couples who moved to states that didn’t honor marriage equality were generally kept from divorcing in those states.
+This is something our divorce lawyers know well.

 While a same-sex couple was legally empowered to divorce in the state where their marriage was performed, couples who moved often faced trouble getting a divorce.
 Most states also require a period of residency before any same-sex or opposite-sex divorce can be granted.
 The pre-Obergefell situation created some convoluted legal problems, particularly for same-sex couples who had traveled for “destination” weddings and then returned to states that didn’t recognize same-sex marriage.